samuelmurail/pdb_numpy/docs/source/installation.md

 ## Test Installation

-To test the installation, simply use pytest:
+To test the installation, simply use `pytest`:

 ```bash
 $ pytest